ucsdlib/newspaper_textmining/_episodes/05-counting-mining.md

 is therefore only limited by your imagination, the shape of your data, and - when working with thousands or millions of files - the processing power at your disposal.

-To begin using `grep`, first navigate to the `TestFolder` directory if not already there.
+To begin using `grep`, first navigate to the `YourNameTestFolder` directory if not already there.
 Then create a new directory "results":

 ~~~